jennifer/network-server/README.md

 https://website-gallery.herokuapp.com/

-Username: demo / Password: password
+Username: demo | Password: password

 ## Motivation

 I often bookmark websites with unique and inspiring design elements.
-Over time, I collected dozens of bookmars that offered no visual preview of the website, and no context for why I had bookmarked it.
-I built this app to store my favorite websites - including an image, metadata, and notes for each - to use a source for design ideas in my own projects.
+Over time, I collected dozens of bookmarks that offered no visual preview of the website, and no context for why I had bookmarked it.
+I built the Gallery app to store my favorite websites - including an image, metadata tags, and notes for each - to use a source for design ideas in my own projects.

 ## Screenshots